AEE

 Ameren Corporation Utilities - Utilities - Regulated Electric Investor Relations →

-Over the past 27.2 years, a hypothetical investment of $100 in AEE would have grown to $849, compared to $902 for the S&P 500.
-AEE has returned 8.2% annualized vs 8.4% for the index, underperforming the broader market over this period.
+Over the past 27.3 years, a hypothetical investment of $100 in AEE would have grown to $863, compared to $849 for the S&P 500.
+That represents an annualized return of 8.2% vs 8.1% for the index — confirming AEE as a market-beating investment and the kind of quality company where buying during 200-week moving average touches has historically been rewarded.

 Free cash flow has been declining.
 A deteriorating cash flow trend warrants extra scrutiny — the stock may be cheap for a reason.